 Most universities have confidentiality policies and students are expected to raise any issues or concerns directly with their professors or teaching assistants.
 All information disclosed by students to staff is confidential and will not be shared with family, other university staff or course instructors without the student’s written permission.

-Encourage your child to reach out to their university for guidance on any issues or challenges they experience.
+Rather than reaching out yourself, encourage the student to reach out to their university for guidance on any issues or challenges they experience.
 Guidance can come in the form of:

-What safety features are available to my child on campus?
+What safety features are available on campus?

 Ontario universities are dedicated to creating safe and secure environments for students, staff, faculty and visitors.
 Most universities have security policies and services on campus.
 These security measures may include:

-- Student-run emergency first responders who can quickly provide aid anywhere on campus.
-Through this program, students can contact the responders by phone or other emergency access points.
+- Emergency first responders who can quickly provide aid anywhere on campus.
+This program is often student-led.
+Students can contact the responders by phone or other emergency access points.

-- Security cameras, emergency poles that include a bright blue light and an emergency warning system that connects you directly to campus police, if needed.
+- Security cameras, emergency poles that include a bright blue light, and an emergency warning system that connects you directly to campus police, if needed.